 DRAGON BALL FIGHTERZ Review

 I’d be hard-pressed to find a single person who has no idea what the hell Dragon Ball Z is these days.
-Having nearly 30 years of material under its belt and touted as one of the biggest transnational phenomena to ever cross over to the States, this cultural icon has amassed legions of fervorous followers over the years and is still going strong to this day.
+Having nearly 30 years of material under its belt and touted as one of the biggest transnational phenomena to ever cross over to the States, this cultural icon has amassed legions of fervorous followers over the years and is still going strong to this day, I mean, who can’t remember the first Dragon Ball Figure they bought?
 Like many fans, my unabashed adoration for this series holds especially true when it comes to DBZ-branded fighting games.
 Despite some egregious missteps in the past, games based on Akira Toriyama’s astronomically enormous anime franchise have enjoyed continued success over the years.
 Even more important, those games have stayed pretty consistent in delivering the type of fodder fighting fans enjoy.
 It doesn’t require too much brainpower to figure out what key elements are a requirement when it comes to anything DRAGON BALL Z: explosive combat, over-the-top characters, a laughably bad narrative, good humor, and a massive amount of fanservice.

 We’ll touch more on that later